-The net ICR increased from FCA 14 to FCA 15 after 2020's CELT Report incorporated electrification forecasts for the first time.
+The net ICR increased from FCA 14 to FCA 15 after 2020's Forecast Report of Capacity, Energy, Loads, and Transmission (CELT Report) incorporated electrification forecasts for the first time.
 From FCA 15 to FCA 16, after the Passive Demand Response (PDR) reconstitution methodology was introduced in the 2021 CELT Report, the net ICR decreased.
 The net ICR continued to decrease in FCA 17 from additional effects of the PDR reconstitution methodology.
-Additionally, BTM PV applied downward pressure on net ICRs for the last 4 auctions, while Hydro-Québec Interconnection Capacity Credits (HQICCs) remained fairly constant over the same time period.
-The auctions continue to acquire more capacity than needed as a function of the MRI demand curves.
+Additionally, behind-themeter photovoltaics (BTM PV) applied downward pressure on net ICRs for the last four auctions, while Hydro-Québec Interconnection Capacity Credits (HQICCs) remained fairly constant over the same time period.
+The auctions continue to acquire more capacity than needed as a function of marginal reliability impact demand curves.

 Figure 7-5 illustrates, by resource type, the amounts of new capacity procured during the last four FCAs.
 Imports declined significantly in FCA 17 compared to historical procured amounts.
-New demand response has declined over the last four auctions with very little active demand capacity resources clearing in three of the four previous auctions.
+New demand response has declined over the last four auctions, with very little active demand capacity resources clearing in three of the four previous auctions.